vibhoreseth14/pizzeria/README.md

 5) 3d secure card number:4000002500003155  .It will open #D secure payment pop up window ,just like we see in our daily life.

+6) Also please make sure to update secret key in server.js and production key in app.module.js with your API keys from stripe.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.

 ## Development server